We all recognize the word snatch after seeing it so many times on our box boards.

 Learning this weightlifting movement is complex.
 Those of us who do CrossFit always say that we miss this exercise, but that's normal.

-Athletes who are dedicated to compete in weightlifting spend their whole lives to be the best in only 2 movements: snatch and clean and jerk.
+Athletes who are dedicated to competing in weightlifting spend their entire lives to be the best in only 2 movements: snatch and clean and jerk.
 And we in 4 days do not understand why we do not move the bar better.

 The level of impatience prevents us from realizing that this is a complex exercise that requires a lot of attention to technique.